code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 <header>
   <div>
     <h2>Expand computer science at your school, win $10,000</h2>
     <p>To help more students access computer science, especially students from underserved communities, we're giving away $1 million in awards — that's right, a MILLION dollars.
-In partnership with DonorsChoose, this CS Education Week one middle and high school in every U.S. state and D.C. will be awarded the CS Leaders Prize of $10,000 to help establish computer science education for their students.</p>
+In partnership with DonorsChoose.org, this CS Education Week one middle and high school in every U.S. state and D.C. will be awarded the CS Leaders Prize of $10,000 to help establish computer science education for their students.</p>
     <a href="#form"><button>Enter to win</button></a>
   </div>
   <div>